-Temuera Morrison who played Jango Fett in Star Wars: Episode II - Attack of the Clones (2002) re-dubbed Boba Fett's lines for the 2004 DVD.
+Temuera Morrison, who played Jango Fett in Star Wars: Episode II - Attack of the Clones (2002) re-dubbed Boba Fett's lines for the 2004 DVD.

-OGLE-2005-BLG-390Lb is a real planet commonly referenced as Hoth by NASA scientists.
+OGLE-2005-BLG-390Lb is a real planet commonly referenced as "Hoth" by N.A.S.A. scientists.

 John Hollis, who plays Lando Calrissian's aide, has a cybernetic device installed in place of his ears.
-Hollis would also go on to play one of Klytus's Observers in Flash Gordon (1980), who this time is fitted with a cybernetic electronic "imager" device in place of his eyes.
+Hollis also played one of Klytus' Observers in Flash Gordon (1980), who this time is fitted with a cybernetic electronic "imager" device in place of his eyes.

-According to Carrie Fisher, the carbon freezing chamber set was extremely hot - consequently, Peter Mayhew's Chewbacca costume began to stink.
+According to Carrie Fisher, the carbon freezing chamber set was extremely hot, consequently, Peter Mayhew's Chewbacca costume began to stink.

 The blasters used by the stormtroopers were constructed from Sterling L2A3 Mk 4 submachine guns.

-The opening 20th Century Fox fanfare music was specially re-recorded for the film by John Williams and the London Symphony Orchestra (unlike the first film, which used the original recorded version from 1954).
-George Lucas specifically requested the longer version of the fanfare for "Star Wars", which Fox used for its Cinemascope productions during the 1950s, even though it had been replaced by a shorter version by 1977.
+The opening Twentieth Century Fox fanfare music was specially re-recorded for the movie by John Williams and the London Symphony Orchestra (unlike the first movie, which used the original recorded version from 1954).
+George Lucas specifically requested the longer version of the fanfare for Star Wars: Episode IV - A New Hope (1977), which Twentieth Century Fox used for its CinemaScope productions during the 1950s, even though it had been replaced by a shorter version by 1977.

 A red stripe appears on the back of both of the AT-AT drivers' helmets near the end of the battle of Hoth, which was not there at the start.
 The idea here was to indicate that drivers of different AT-AT's had different markings on their helmets.
-But the way it was edited in the film, General Veers appears to be in command in both scenes, making it one and the same vehicle.
+But the way it was edited in the movie, General Veers appears to be in command in both scenes, making it one and the same vehicle.

-Producer Gary Kurtz's wife Meredith organized a picnic on the Dagobah set for the wrap party on Friday, August 31 1979.
+Producer Gary Kurtz's wife Meredith organized a picnic on the Dagobah set for the wrap party on Friday, August 31, 1979.

-Star Wars: Episode V - The Empire Strikes Back (1980) was released in the U.S. on May 21, 1980.
-This was in keeping with the original release date (May 25) of "Star Wars" in 1977, which was on the Wednesday before the Memorial Day weekend.
-"Empire" would be re-released on July 31, 1981 (following a re-release of "Star Wars" on April 10, 1981), and again on November 19, 1982 (following a re-release of "Star Wars" on August 13, 1982).
+This movie was released in the U.S. on May 21, 1980.
+This was in keeping with the original release date (May 25) of Star Wars: Episode IV - A New Hope (1977), which was on the Wednesday before the Memorial Day weekend.
+This movie was re-released on July 31, 1981 following a re-release of Star Wars: Episode IV - A New Hope (1977) on April 10, 1981, and again on November 19, 1982 following a re-release of Star Wars: Episode IV - A New Hope (1977) on August 13, 1982.

-Mark Hamill appeared on the BBC TV show Jim'll Fix It (1975), which a boy named Daniel visited the set of the film and met and spent the day with Mark Hamill.
-Mark Hamill, in character as Luke Skywalker got R2D2 to set up a picnic for him and Daniel on the Degobah set and Daniel and Mark (in character) got to know each other and asked Daniel what his favorite scenes from "A New Hope" and Hamill got R2D2 to show Daniel a clip from Star Wars: Episode V - The Empire Strike Back (1980) and after having the picnic and talking to each other, RD2D shown Daniel the way out of the Degobah set and in the program, Peter Mayhew appeared in character as Chewbacca and met Daniel and gave him his Jim'll Fix It badge.
+Mark Hamill appeared on the BBC TV show Jim'll Fix It (1975), on which a boy named Daniel visited the set of this movie and met and spent the day with Mark Hamill.
+Mark Hamill, in character as Luke Skywalker got R2-D2 to set up a picnic for him and Daniel on the Degobah set, and Daniel and Mark (in character) got to know each other, and asked Daniel what his favorite scenes were from Star Wars: Episode IV - A New Hope (1977) and Hamill got R2-D2 to show Daniel a clip from this movie, and after having the picnic and talking to each other, R2-D2 showed Daniel the way out of the Degobah set, and in the show, Peter Mayhew appeared in character as Chewbacca and met Daniel, and gave him his Jim'll Fix It badge.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-On the New Zealand CBS/FOX videotape of the 1977 Ralph Bakshi film "Wizards", the trailer of this film proceeded "Wizards".
-In the late 1970s, the film's original title "Wizards" was changed to avoid confusion with "Star Wars: Episode IV - A New Hope" and George Lucas had recommended to Ralph Bakshi, the writer and director of "Wizards" that he use Mark Hamill (Luke Skywalker).
+On the New Zealand CBS/FOX videotape of the Ralph Bakshi movie Wizards (1977), the trailer of this movie preceeded Wizards (1977).
+In the late 1970s, the movie's original title "Wizards" was changed to avoid confusion with Star Wars: Episode IV - A New Hope (1977) and George Lucas had recommended to Ralph Bakshi, the Writer and Director of Wizards (1977) that he use Mark Hamill (Luke Skywalker).
 Mark Hamill auditioned for Weehawk, which the part was given to Richard Romanus, but Bakshi cast Hamill as the voice of Sean.

 The Tauntauns were inspired by the two-legged horse-like creature rode by Necron 99/Peace in Wizards (1977).